 But that led me back to my biggest fear—gag-worthy romances.
-I never read many of those in the first place, but just about everyone in this world, including myself, will admit that they have read–or watched–an encounter between a couple that made them uncomfortable.
-Even if the couple is married, the way they show affection to one another—affection that is not “wrong”—can feel very wrong to be seeing [or reading] it.
+I never read many of those in the first place, but just about everyone in this world, including myself, will admit that they have read an encounter between a couple that made them uncomfortable.
+Even if the couple is married, the way they show affection to one another—affection that is not “wrong”—can feel very wrong to be reading it.

 On the flip side, there are those books where the couples rarely show affection to one another to the point where their lack of affection pulls you out of the story because you are too busy trying to figure out if they “go together” or not.

 As a reader, either one of these scenarios can be maddening.
-As a writer, it can be hard to know how much is appropriate to show.
+As a writer, it can be hard (or IMPOSSIBLE!!!) to know how much romance is appropriate to show.

 So how can you know?

 Each writer must examine himself or herself individually to find their ideal balance.
 For me personally, it has taken years of careful thought, prayerful decisions, and a lot of self-examination.
 Whether I be writing a romantic scene or reading a romantic scene, I ask myself this question:

 Would that couple be doing/saying/behaving that way if someone was standing in the room watching them?